Circle 9: Degrowth and Exnovation

 Context of the Study Circle

 Outcomes of this study circle will be grounded in praxis; they will be conducive to or facilitate of exnovative action; and so will be centered around concrete spaces that currently host instruments, machinery or organizations that serve corporate capital, but could be turned into environments that serve nature and people.
-Importantly, and in line with the NSU values for self-organization and open-access, a guiding principle of our Study Circle is that our outcomes are agnostic to the legal status of the actors that can take advantage of them.
-We strive for these outcomes to be useful to any person or group of people who wants to carry out an exnovative action.
-In some cases, this could be governments or State agencies, through legal decommissioning or transformation processes.
+Importantly, and in line with the NSU values for self-organization and open-access, we strive for these outcomes to be useful to any person or group of people who wants to carry out exnovation.
+This could be governments or State agencies, through decommissioning or transformation processes.
 In other cases, it might be corporations or cooperatives seeking to transform their own operations towards degrowth pathways.
-And in yet other cases, it could be autonomous groups of self-organized people (including local and Indigenous environmental defenders or direct action groups) that can carry out exnovation on their own, through e.g. occupation, infiltration or sabotage.
+And in yet other cases, it could be autonomous groups of self-organized people, including local and Indigenous environmental defenders or direct action groups.

 Among the outcomes of the Study Circle (running for three years) we foresee: